rstms/intermit/README.md

 tcpserver 0 10101 intermit -p50 -d3000 serverbinary arg1 arg2
 ```

-The output delay is triggered upon each read system call, so it can appear at arbitrary locations in the data stream.
+The output delay trigger condition is checked on each read system call, so it can occur at arbitrary locations in the data stream.

+## Note

+This is intended for debugging client errors or regression testing.
+It has no business whatsoever in a production system.